 If long, voluminous strands are your ultimate hair goal, hair extensions might be a good option for you.
 Whether you opt for clip-in extensions, tape extensions or beaded extensions, they can help to give your thin strands a top-to-bottom makeover, adding instant length, body and volume.

 The right hair styling products can make all the difference when it comes to styling your thin, lifeless strands.
 To create the illusion of fuller hair, consider applying a thickening hair pomade, like the L’Oréal Paris Studio Line Overworked Putty.
-This hair pomade is a great complement for short hairstyles and it offers texture that doesn’t feel hard to the touch.
+This hair pomade is a great complement for short hairstyles and it offers texture that doesn’t feel or look crunchy.

 Editor’s tip: Use a pea-sized amount of product and reach for more if needed.
 Too much product can weigh down your hair, exacerbating the appearance of your thin hair.